No! No! No!

 In movies and TV series these are actors playing roles and simulating emotions.
 In porn, it’s the same.
 These are actors who pretend, who perform a sexual act for the camera, without pleasure, without tenderness, simulating their feelings.
 This is not love and this is not how people make love!

-Even if he/she swears it is not, what that person is trying to do with you is not called love, it is called a SEXUAL OFFENCE.
-And it is
+Even if he/she swears it is not, what that person is trying to do with you is not called love, it is called a sexual offence.
+And it is forbidden.

 Grown-ups know that, and they should never feel that they can do this to a child.